Dans-labs/ld-serverless-proxy/README.md

 # Linked Data Serverless Proxy
-Serverless LD Proxy implementation as Lambda function created on Amazon AWS.
+Serverless LD Proxy implemented as FastAPI framework deployed as Lambda function on Amazon AWS.
+Read more about [AWS Lambda](https://aws.amazon.com/lambda/) and how to setup [custom domain name](https://www.serverless.com/blog/serverless-api-gateway-domain) for the deployment.

 # Installation
 Install aws cli and run configuration setup